Home Depot Lawn & GardenConsumerAffairs Unaccredited Brand

 They came back and said that someone would call me with a "Resolution" within 24-48 hours.
 I informed them that I sincerely hope so because this is the last time I will attempt to call them.
 I told them that if I do not receive the promised call in 48 hours, I will begin the credit card dispute process and all further contact will be through the credit card company.
 Hopefully they will actually contact me, but we shall see.

-Home Depot Lawn & Garden Company Profile
+Home Depot Lawn & Garden Company Information

 - Company Name: